-Connect Offline and Connect for Office are desktop clients that integrate Salesforce with your PC.
+Connect for Office is a desktop client that integrates Salesforce with your PC.
 As an administrator, you can control which desktop clients your users can access as well as whether users are automatically notified when updates are available.

 To set permissions for Salesforce for Outlook, use the "Manage Email Client Configurations" permission.